Posted: 16 months ago, last updated 4 months ago.

 What starts as a simple challenge of navigating each maze soon descends into ever more complex web of rules and interactions.
 It's like Damian Sommer’s Chesh or Michael Brough’s Corrypt where a simple idea is made the focus of the game with entertaining results.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Seven Scrolls or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Seven Scrolls in how they play or their theme.
 These are good alternative games to Seven Scrolls.